-‘DWTS’: What Songs The Stars Will Be Dancing To On The Premiere
+‘DWTS’: Find Out Which Songs The Stars Will Dance To On The Premiere

 - Bonner Bolton & Sharna Burgess

-Dance: Cha Cha Song:”Move” by Luke Bryan
+Dance: Cha Cha – Song: “Move” by Luke Bryan

 - Mr. T & Kym Herjavec

-Dance: Cha Cha Song: “Theme from the A-Team” by Mike Post, Pete Carpenter and The Daniel Caine Orchestra
+Dance: Cha Cha – Song: “Theme from the A-Team” by Mike Post, Pete Carpenter, and The Daniel Caine Orchestra

 - David Ross & Lindsay Arnold